Jackson County of southern Oregon contains a original segment of US Route 99 over Siskiyou Pass which is presently designated as Oregon Route 273.

 In 1913 the Pacific Highway was established as an organized Auto Trail Association borne out of the Good Roads movement.
 According to the Oregonian a new route for the Pacific Highway was plotted following much of the existing Siskiyou Mountain Wagon Road.
 The State of Oregon faced numerous hurdles attempting to purchase the necessary right-of-way from the Dollarhide Family.
 Initially only the right-of-way from Barson Ranch to Steinman had been purchased by the State of Oregon but not south to the California State Line.
 This early right-of-way purchase led to the construction of the 1914 Steinman Overcrossing which can be seen in the photo below during 1920 (credit Daniel Nauman of the Historic Highway 99 Facebook Group).

 According to the Oregonian the Pacific Highway was completed over Siskiyou Pass by 1920 and reportedly was the first fully paved Auto Trail in the County.
-This new route over Siskiyou Pass was a vast improvement over the Siskiyou Mountain Wagon Road and was designated as Oregon Route 1.
+This new route over Siskiyou Pass was a vast improvement over the Siskiyou Mountain Wagon Road and was designated as part of Oregon Route 1 in 1917.
+The Pacific Highway would have crossed into California and Siskiyou County onto Legislative Route Number 3 via what is now Jefferson Road towards Hornbrook.
 The Pacific Highway, National Park to Park Highway, and Oregon Route 1 can all be seen crossing Siskiyou Pass on the 1924 Rand McNally Map of Washington, Oregon, and Idaho.

 Below the Steinman Overcrossing can be seen during an unknown year (courtesy Jonathan Ledbetter of the Historic US Highway 99 Facebook group).